Overwhelmed, depressed, anxious?

 Eye Movement Desensitization Reprocessing is extensively researched and proven effective for treatment of trauma by the American Psychiatric Association, World Health Organization, US Department of Veterans Affairs, Department of Defense, US.
 Department of Health and Human Services and others.
 EMDR is a non-drug, non-hypnosis therapeutic procedure to treat anxiety, depression, guilt, anger and post traumatic responses.

 For more information about EMDR, please see the Treatment pull down menu atop this page, and black button below that will take you to expert testimony and resources.
-Check out Connections, also atop this page, and a Blog about What to Expect in an EMDR therapy session.
+Check out Connections, also atop this page, and a Blog about EMDR experiences.

-Dialectical Behavior Therapy services are skill-based and therapeutic treatments used to regulate emotions, tolerate distress, improve interpersonal effectiveness, increase awareness of physical and psychological influences.
+Dialectical Behavior Therapy resources and skills are tools used in many ways including EMDR to regulate emotions, tolerate distress, improve interpersonal effectiveness, increase awareness of physical and psychological influences.
 DBT resources promote effective thinking, positively influencing emotions and behavior.
-When combined with Cognitive Processing Therapy and EMDR, these approaches help relieve emotions triggered by underlying trauma.
+When combined with EMDR, these approaches help relieve emotions triggered by underlying trauma.

 For more information about DBT, please see the Treatment pull down menu section atop this page and black button below that will take you to expert testimony and resources.
-Check out Connections, also atop this page, a Blog about approaches to and experiences with DBT.
+Check out Connections, also atop this page, a Blog about DBT experiences.

 Licensed Professional Counselor